On the angular distribution of $\Lambda_b\to\Lambda(\to N\pi)\tau^+\tau^-$ decay

 All the long- and short-distance physics in the SM and beyond are essentially contained in the angular coefficients.
-These coefficients are therefore need to be measured in the experiments.
-Usually, one constructs observables through weighted average of the differential distributions Eq.~(\ref{eq:4fold}) over the angular variables $\theta_\ell, \theta_\Lambda$ and $\phi$ which can be analyzed in the experiments
+These coefficients therefore need to be measured in experiments.
+Usually, one constructs observables through weighted average of the differential distributions Eq.~(\ref{eq:4fold}) over the angular variables $\theta_\ell, \theta_\Lambda$ and $\phi$ which can be measured in experiments

-The observables that we will consider in this paper are listed below. \begin{enumerate} \item[\textbullet] The differential branching ratio is obtained for the weight $\omega_X = 1$
+The observables that we will consider in this paper are listed below. \begin{enumerate} \item[\textbullet] The differential branching ratio is obtained with the weight $\omega_X = 1$

 \item[\textbullet] The fraction of longitudinal fraction is